MicrosoftDocs/well-architected/well-architected/ai/get-started.md

 > [!NOTE]
 >
 > Azure offers various AI services that you can integrate into your workload or build around it.
 Depending on your business needs, you can choose between fully managed software as a service (SaaS) solutions, platform as a service (PaaS) solutions, or build your own AI solution. *Specific Azure services and their capabilities are not covered here*.
-For those, we recommend referring to the respective product documentation.
+We recommend that you refer to the respective product documentation for that information.
 >
 > Also, certain AI workloads aren't in scope, such as:
 >